 Search for local histories through the Library of Congress’ online catalog (follow the search format Cook co for a county and Chicago (Ill.) for a city).
 Look on WorldCat for books available through interlibrary loan.
 You can find many out-of-print editions at Google Books, Internet Archive and FamilySearch.org (click on Books).

 Gates recommends reading black history, too, not just local history.
-He’s the author of Life Upon These Shores: Looking at African American History, 1513-2008 (Knopf) and a weekly black history column on The Root.
+He’s the author of Life Upon These Shores: Looking at African American History, 1513-2008 (Knopf).
 He also recommends From Slavery to Freedom: A History of African Americans by John Hope Franklin and Evelyn Brooks Higginbotham (McGraw-Hill) and Children of Fire: A History of African Americans by Thomas C. Holt (Hill and Wang).
-Also check your local PBS station for his six-part documentary series, “The African-Americans: Many Rivers to Cross.”
+Also check your local PBS station for his six-part documentary series, “The African Americans: Many Rivers to Cross.”

 A version of this article appeared in the March/April 2013 issue of Family Tree Magazine.

 FamilyTreeMagazine.com is a participant in affiliate programs through Amazon and Genealogical Publishing Co.
 It provides a means for this site to earn advertising fees, by advertising and linking to affiliated websites.